 What if my contractor doesn’t obtain a permit?

-Only licensed roofers in Denver (or other metro-area cities) can obtain permits from the local municipality.
+Only licensed roofers in Denver (or most metro-area cities) can obtain permits from the local municipality.
 If your contractor is not pulling a permit, beware the possibility that they are unlicensed.
 Licensed contractors must prove they have proper insurance, which along with the permit and inspection, are critical protections for homeowners undertaking home improvement projects.